 Lake George long-term water quality trends

 Long-term monitoring of water quality is essential to understand how Lake George has been changing over space and time.
-Here you can find the results from our analyses of lake chemistry, clarity, and the abundance of floating algae at 14 deepwater sites around the lake for 40 years.
+Here you can find the results from our analyses of lake chemistry, clarity, and the abundance of floating algae at 7 deepwater sites around the lake for 44 years.
+The trends presented here are changes in long-term lake-wide annual averages using data collected between April and November.
 There are no data for 2020 because of the research shutdown due to COVID.

-This work was funded by the three partners (Rensselaer, IBM, LGA) and the data were recently published in the peer-reviewed journal Limnology and Oceanography.
+This work was funded by the three partners (Rensselaer, IBM, LGA) and the trends through 2016 have been published in the peer-reviewed journal Limnology and Oceanography.

 Water Clarity